Tom Mullady

 Thomas Francis Mullady (born January 30, 1957) is an American former professional football player who was a tight end and wide receiver for the New York Giants of the National Football League (NFL) from 1979 to 1984.
-He played college football for the Rhodes Lynx and was selected by the Buffalo Bills in the seventh round of the 1979 NFL draft.
+He played college football for the Rhodes Lynx and was selected 170th overall by the Buffalo Bills in the seventh round of the 1979 NFL draft.

 Mullady graduated from The McCallie School in Chattanooga, Tennessee. in 1975 where he was a member of the varsity football team.
 His teammate at McCallie, Ed Smith (linebacker), also went on to a successful pro football career.